rust-lang/rust-forge/src/policies/llm-usage.md

 #### Non-exhaustive policy

 This policy does not aim to be exhaustive.
-If you have a use of LLMs in mind that isn't on this list, judge it in the spirit of this overview:
+If you have a use of LLMs in mind that isn't on this list, talk to people about it, and judge it in the spirit of this overview:
 - Using an LLM for your own personal use is likely allowed ✅
 - Showing LLM output to another human without solicitation is likely banned ❌
 - Making a decision based on LLM output requires disclosure ⚠️